Trusted WordPress tutorials, when you need them most.

 This method requires you to add code to your WordPress website.
 If you have not done it before, then we recommend reading our guide on how to easily add code snippets in WordPress.

 We don’t recommend directly editing your WordPress files because any tiny mistake can break your entire site.
-So we recommend that everyone use WPCode, the easiest and safest code snippet plugin available.
+That’s why we recommend that everyone use WPCode, the easiest and safest code snippet plugin available.

 To begin, you will need to install and activate the free WPCode plugin.
 For detailed instructions, see our step-by-step guide on how to install a WordPress plugin.